5-second summary

 Compassion is good for the bottom line

-In one study, when compassion was deliberately incorporated into the values of a business unit (as determined by its members), those units enjoyed more financial success, and executives perceived them as more effective.
+More engaged leaders and well-supported employees have a direct and positive impact on the business’s bottom line.
+In one study, when compassion was deliberately incorporated into the values of a business unit (as determined by its members), those units enjoyed more financial success and executives perceived them as more effective.

-A recent study of 5,000 companies across 100 countries conducted by The Potential Project reveals that, while compassion in leaders yields positive outcomes, those who combine it with wisdom see even greater success, to the tune of 20% higher performance and, 65% lower burnout on their teams.
+A study of 5,000 companies across 100 countries conducted by The Potential Project reveals that compassion is important, but it isn’t everything.
+Leaders who combine compassion with wisdom see even greater success, to the tune of 20% higher performance and 65% lower burnout on their teams.

 The matrix below shows the benefits and potential pitfalls of going all-in on compassion (where you risk allowing empathy to get in the way of making difficult decisions) or wisdom (where you risk prioritizing results over your team’s best interests).